 Will I find the service very long and boring and irrelevant?

 Well, possibly.
 There are many people here on a Sunday from many different backgrounds and with a big spread of ages too.
 Some people will like some bits of the service more than other bits - and others might really like those things the first lot didn’t enjoy.
 Our service isn’t supposed to be a well crafted variety show or anything like that.
 It’s more like a celebration of all the people who have made CCC their spiritual home. and a recognition of the ways we’ve found God at work among us.
 Most people are pleasantly surprised by how enjoyable the service is when they first come.
 As you get to know more and more of the other people in the church it becomes more meaningful still.

 What's all of this got to do with God?

 Well, our experience is that he seems to show up on Sunday mornings (and other times and places too).
-Sometimes it’s just a little something that someone says, or the way in which our spirits are lifted as we pray and sing, or a peaceful feeling that we didn’t have when we came in, or maybe one of those funny coincidences when it feels like a whole bunch of things happen on a Sunday morning that answer the question you were wrestling with all week.
+Sometimes it’s just a little something that someone says, or the way in which our spirits are lifted as we pray, or a peaceful feeling that we didn’t have when we came in, or maybe one of those funny coincidences when it feels like a whole bunch of things happen on a Sunday morning that answer the question you were wrestling with all week.
 Every Sunday we pray that somewhere, somehow in our service everyone who comes would feel moved closer to God.
 We think it’s a good prayer to pray.